kubernetes/website/content/en/docs/concepts/security/overview.md

 {{% capture body %}}

 ## The 4C's of Cloud Native Security
-Let's start with a diagram that may help you understand how we think about security in layers.
+Let's start with a diagram that may help you understand how you can think about security in layers.
 {{< note >}}
 This layered approach augments the [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) approach to security, which is widely regarded as a best practice for securing